-Frustrated that your workshops fall flat or fail to achieve your objectives?
+Frustrated that your meetings fall flat or fail to achieve your objectives?
 Take heart.
-With thoughtful preparation and a few tricks of the trade, you can design workshops and meetings that get results.
+With thoughtful preparation and a few tricks of the trade, you can design meetings and workshops that get results.

-This blog post introduces a topic covered in our NEW course, Design Your Facilitation Strategy.
+This blog post introduces a topic covered in our Design Your Facilitation Strategy course.
 For more information, check out the course page or download the course syllabus.

-If you’ve ever led a workshop, you know what a struggle it can be to create an engaging and productive event.
+If you’ve ever led a meeting, you know what a struggle it can be to create an engaging and productive event.

-It can be agonizing to spend hours planning a meeting or workshop only to fall short of achieving your objectives—and it happens more often than you might think.
+It can be agonizing to spend hours planning only to fall short of achieving your objectives—and it happens more often than you might think.

 In a Harvard study, more than 70% of senior managers surveyed found most meetings to be unproductive and inefficient.1

-So how do experienced facilitators plan workshops that engage participants and inspire action?
+So how do experienced facilitators plan meetings that engage participants and inspire action?

 In addition to leveraging principles such as co-creation and visual thinking, top workshop facilitators consider the three Ps:

-- Plan: Effective workshops demand thoughtful planning, yet many people tend to underestimate the power of preparation.
+1. Plan: Effective meetings demand thoughtful planning, yet many people tend to underestimate the power of preparation.
 Simply creating an agenda is not enough.

-- Purpose: Workshops that create buy-in and put people on the path to achieving a goal have well-defined objectives and specific desired outcomes.
+2. Purpose: Meetings that create buy-in and put people on the path to achieving a goal have well-defined objectives and specific desired outcomes.

-- People: Successful workshops are geared to a specific audience.
+3. People: Successful meetings are geared to a specific audience.
 You need to select the right attendees and the right people to lead the work to most efficiently get the results you want.

-While workshop planning takes time and strategic thinking, you don’t have to start from scratch.
+While meeting planning takes time and strategic thinking, you don’t have to start from scratch.

-Our Workshop Planning Canvas helps you make critical planning decisions that provide a solid foundation for designing a workshop that generates excitement and forwards your goals.
+Our Workshop Planning Canvas helps you make critical planning decisions that provide a solid foundation for designing a meeting that generates excitement and forwards your goals.

-Over two decades of planning and facilitating highly effective workshops, we’ve developed an adaptable, repeatable system workshop facilitators can use to build workshops that move people to action.
+Over two decades of planning and facilitating highly effective meetings and workshops, we’ve developed an adaptable, repeatable system leaders can use to build meetings that move people to action.

 What will I learn in the Design Your Facilitation Strategy course?